NativeScript/docs-v7/events.md

 ### Adding an Event Handler Using the Shorthand or Full Syntax

-In the following code, there is an example of how to add an event listener by using the short and full syntax.
+The example below shows how to add an event listener by using the short and full syntax.
 There is a third optional parameter that represents the `this` argument.

 ``` JavaScript
 //Adding a listener with the short syntax